Moe-Pwint/Zip-Zap-Zop-Game/README.md

     5. Level 5 Btn
         - Level 5 Rules:
           Time limit for each tap: 1 seconds
-          Game time is 1 minute.
+          Game time is 25 seconds.
-          Gain minimum 50 scores to win the level.
+          Gain minimum 30 scores to win the level.
           - General Gameplay Rules:

             Tap the cards "Zip" "Zap" "Zop" in a row quickly without making a mistake.